argearriojas/CarDEC/README.md

 2. Denoise gene expression.
 3. Cluster cells.

-## Reproducibility
+## Citation

+Lakkis, J., Wang, D., Zhang, Y., Hu, G., Wang, K., Pan, H., ...Li, M. (2021).
+A joint deep learning model enables simultaneous batch effect correction, denoising, and clustering in single-cell transcriptomics.
+Genome Res., 31(10), 1753–1766. [doi: 10.1101/gr.271874.120](https://doi.org/10.1101/gr.271874.120)

-We described and introduced CarDEC in our [methodological paper](https://www.biorxiv.org/content/10.1101/2020.09.23.310003v1).
-To find code to reproduce the results we generated in that paper, please visit this separate [github repository](https://github.com/jlakkis/CarDEC_Codes), which provides all code (including that for other methods) necessary to reproduce our results.
+To find code to reproduce the results generated in that paper, please visit this separate [github repository](https://github.com/jlakkis/CarDEC_Codes), which provides all code (including that for other methods) necessary to reproduce the results.

 ## Installation

 Recomended installation procedure is as follows.

-1. Install [Anaconda](https://www.anaconda.com/products/individual) if you do not already have it.
+1. Install [Anaconda](https://www.anaconda.com/products/individual) (or [miniconda](https://docs.conda.io/en/latest/miniconda.html)) if you do not already have it.
 2. Create a conda environment, and then activate it as follows in terminal.

 ```